manjunath5496/Beginner-Python-Exercises/README.md

 n = int(input("Enter a number: "))
 sum = (n * (n + 1)) / 2
-print("Sum of the first", n ,"positive integers is:", sum)
+print("The sum of first", n ,"positive integers is:", sum)

 ```